Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Frames

-The frame is the backbone of a Tiny Whoop—it holds all the components together and gives the drone its shape.
-Most whoop frames are made from lightweight, flexible plastic (like polypropylene) to keep the weight low while absorbing impacts from crashes.
-The circular ducts surrounding the propellers not only protect your fingers, furniture, and walls, but also help the drone glance off obstacles instead of getting stuck or damaged.
+The frame is the backbone of a Tiny Whoop.
+It holds all the components together and defines the shape and structure of the drone.
+Most whoop frames are made from lightweight, flexible plastic like polypropylene, which keeps the weight low while helping absorb impacts from crashes.
+The built-in ducts around the propellers add protection and help the drone glance off walls and obstacles.
+This not only prevents crashes but also lowers the risk of damaging people or property.

 Flight Controller